microsoft/accessibility-insights-web/docs/building-unified.md

 ### Running Locally

 Most of the functionality of Unified relies on connecting to a device running the Accessibility Insights for Android Service.
-However, most Unified development and testing does not require an actual Android device/VM; this repository comes with a `mock-service-for-android` that can be used to fake having one for most purposes.
+However, most Unified development and testing does not require an actual Android device/VM; this repository comes with `mock-adb` and `mock-service-for-android` tools that can be used to fake having one for most purposes.

+#### Using the old device connect view (no adbSetupView feature flag)

 ```sh
 # This is the command you'll want to use most of the time